-As you already know, Dark Time puts out gate-, clock-, start/stop- and reset-voltages via it's analogue interface.
-By default, these voltage have +5V level.
-Some vintage synthesizers may require higher voltages.
-In order to match with these machines, the levels of these signals can be changed from their default setting (+5V) to +12V by changing the position of an internal jumper on one of Dark Times boards.

-First, get yourself a Philipps screwdriver and loose the four screws on the bottom lid.
+- As you already know, Dark Time puts out the gate-, clock-, start/stop- and reset voltages via its analog interface. - By default, these voltages have a +5V level.
+Some vintage synthesizers may require higher voltages. - To match these machines, the levels of these signals can be changed from their default setting (+5V) to +12V by changing the position of an internal jumper on one of the Dark Times boards. - First, get yourself a Philipps screwdriver and loose the four screws on the bottom lid.
 Remove the bottom lid.
-Locate the jumper "JP7" on the interface board (the smaller board).
-It is a 3-pole pin row with the jumper, that can be placed in two positions.
+Locate the jumper "JP7" on the interface board (the smaller board). - It is a 3-pole pin row with the jumper, that can be placed in two positions.
 In the default setting, the jumper is placed in the middle and leftmost pins (please refer to the upper picture).
-The gate-, clock-, start/stop- and reset-voltages will have +5V.
+The gate-, clock-, start/stop- and reset voltages will have +5V.